tkanzakic/tkanzakic.github.io/index.md

 # Posts

 ## - [Swift Array.append complexity](2018-03-24-swift-array-append-complexity)
-In this post I write about the time consumed by the `Array.append` method in a Swift Playground, a workaround and how this drawbacks disappears when the code is used in an iOS project instead of a Playground.
+In this post I started writing about an issue I founded with the time consumed by the `Array.append` method in a Swift Playground and how we turn it around.
+To finish commenting how the issue disappears once we move the code outside of Playground main file.

 ----